Red Book (C&S)

 The Red Book is a trademark of Gamestuff Inc and an unauthorized edition of Chivalry & Sorcery (C&S) role playing game.
 Its name comes from the red cover of the official first edition.
 All successive Red Book editions took the same design.
 Editions of Red Book after the first are named in addition to numbered: Phoenix (2nd), Chimera (3rd), Gorgon (4th), Manticore (5th), Hydra (6th) and Minotaur (7th).
-Red Book preserves the cover and typeface of the first edition of C&S. C&S was originally created in 1977 by two Canadian game designers, Edward E. Simbalist and Wilf K. Backhaus, and first published by Fantasy Games Unlimited (FGU), an American editor.
+Red Book preserves the cover and typeface of the first edition of C&S. C&S was originally created in 1977 by two Canadian game designers, Edward E. Simbalist and Wilf K. Backhaus, and first published by Fantasy Games Unlimited (FGU), an American press.
 The second edition was also published by FGU (1983), the third by Highlander Designs (1996), the fourth (2000) and the fifth (2020) by Britannia Game Designs, an English editor.

 C&S: the Red Book

 Published in 2000 by Wilf Backhaus and Hugh Tyreman.
 This free download pdf was published by Gamestuff Inc, a gaming company based in Camrose, Alberta.
 C&S Red Book was a reprinting of the original 1977 edition of C&S with a larger typeface size and some minor additions.
 It was produced under license from Wilf K. Backhaus, Maple Leaf Games Ltd (the game company of Ed.
 Simbalist who died in March 2005), and Britannia Game Designs Ltd (BGD) by Gamestuff Inc. At that time Simbalist and Backhaus officially parted, since Wilf Backhaus did not take part in the writing of C&S4: the Rebirth.
 This edition is the only authorized version, even if its legality seems to be in question.
 All successive versions are unlicensed and have the same cover as the first edition published by FGU in 1977.
 Nonetheless, the Red Book has been continuously updated by fans over the years and is available as a pdf.